-Build your own loft bed plans with stairs.
-Featuring a platform for easy access, junior height loft bed plans free from Ana-White.com
+Build your own loft bed plans with stairs all from 2x4 and 2x6 lumber!
+This super sturdy and beautiful design features a platform for easy access, junior height loft bed plans free from Ana-White.com

 This bed requires a slat system (1x3s, 1x4s or 2x4s or similar) or a bunkie board mattress to complete

 Please read through the entire plan and all comments before beginning this project.
 It is also advisable to review the Getting Started Section.
 Take all necessary precautions to build safely and smartly.
 Work on a clean level surface, free of imperfections or debris.
 Always use straight boards.
 Check for square after each step.
 Always predrill holes before attaching with screws.
 Use glue with finish nails for a stronger hold.
 Wipe excess glue off bare wood for stained projects, as dried glue will not take stain.
 Be safe, have fun, and ask for help if you need it.
 Good luck!

 Build the ladder end as shown in diagram with 1 1/2" PHs and 2 1/2" PH screws.
 Use glue to fasten - these joints are permanent.
 If you are building this loft bed without the stair platform, add 2x4s all the way down to make a "ladder" for the kids to climb up.